Now that winter is officially here in Saskatchewan the focus for golfers, both competitive and recreational is shifting to indoor facilities.

 Bunkers Indoor Golf

-For the first time in 13 years, Cam Cook is back owning an indoor golf facility in Yorkton.
-Cymbob’s was owned by another person in Cook’s building but upon retiring Cook took over the business again revamping it as Bunkers Indoor Golf for the first time since 1998.
-Cook said he’s expanded beyond golf to provide several different indoor activities.
+For the first time in 13 years, Cam Koch is back owning an indoor golf facility in Yorkton.
+Cymbob’s was owned by another person in Koch’s building but upon retiring he took over the business again revamping it as Bunkers Indoor Golf for the first time since 1998.
+Koch said he’s expanded beyond golf to provide several different indoor activities.

 YXE Golf Lounge